-Criteria Values Historical Context and Cumulative Impacts: Identification and understanding of the degree to which the existing exercise of rights may be vulnerable to Project effects when the effects are added to, and interact with, the baseline conditions, including existing cumulative effects from other sources.
-Highly sensitive Historic and ongoing flooding of Lake Winnipeg through various inputs has heavily impacted Indigenous groups surrounding this lake.
+Criteria Values Values Historical Context and Cumulative Impacts: Identification and understanding of the degree to which the existing exercise of rights may be vulnerable to Project effects when the effects are added to, and interact with, the baseline conditions, including existing cumulative effects from other sources.
+Highly sensitive Historic and ongoing flooding of Lake Winnipeg through various inputs has heavily impacted Indigenous groups surroundir this lake.
 Lake Winnipeg has particularly been affected by development of hydroelectric dams, and various sources of pollution that have resulted in changes in water quality and quantity over time.
 Indigenous groups identified that they no longer have confidence swimming, drinking, and even consuming fish from Lake Winnipeg.
-Indigenous groups surrounding Lake Winnipeg have also faced increased development resulting in a loss of traditional territory, barriers to accessing areas, effects to health, and reduced quality and quantity of harvesting resources (e.g. wildlife species of cultural importance) which has greatly impacted their ability to practice hunting, trapping, and fishing rights.
+Indigenous groups surroundir Lake Winnipeg have also faced increased development resulting in a loss of traditional territory, barriers to accessing are effects to health, and reduced quality and quantity of harvesting resources (e.g. wildlife species of cultural importance) which has greatly impacted their ability to practice hunting, trapping, and fishing rights.
 Indigenous groups have witnessed changes over time in their traditional territory and cultural context that have resulted in a decline in the conditions required for the full expression of cultural continuity as it pertains to knowledge transmission, cultural heritage, ceremonies, and sense of place.
 Indigenous groups' ability to exercise stewardship has diminished over time as a result of governments controlling resources within their traditional territory.
 The development and operation of water control structures such as hydroelectric dams on Lake Winnipeg have been particularly impactful on their stewardship of water, fish, and terrestrial values.
-Hunting, Trapping Fishing Way of Life Likelihood: An estimation of how probable it is that the impact would occur.
+The Agency is of the view that the Project would create a more direct connection for water flow between Lake Manitoba, Lake St. Martin, and Lake Winnipeg, which would direct water into Lake Winnipeg at a faster rate and would increase overall water levels marginally.
+Hunting, Trapping Fishing Cultural Continuity Stewardship Likelihood: An estimation of how probable it is that the impact would occur.
 Potentially low to moderate Project activities would have a low to moderate likelihood of disturbing and disrupting wildlife and wildlife habitat around Lake Winnipeg.
 Given the lack of crossing locations along the LSMOC, Indigenous groups ability to access preferred hunting and trapping areas could be impacted.
 Potentially moderate Project activities would have a moderate likelihood of disturbing and disrupting fish and fish habitats and changing Indigenous groups' ability to access preferred fishing areas due to the deposition of sediment and effects to fish within Sturgeon Bay of Lake Winnipeg.
-Potentially moderate Project activities would have a moderate likelihood of disturbing and disrupting the continued practice of cultural and spiritual traditions, and stewardship for areas and resources surrounding Lake Winnipeg.
+Potentially moderate Project activities would have a moderate likelihood of disturbing and disrupting the continued practice of cultural and spiritual traditions for areas and resources surrounding Lake Winnipeg.
 It is anticipated that water would flow into Lake Winnipeg at a faster rate as a result of the Project.
-Given the overarching importance that water represents for Indigenous groups, there may be impacts on the practice of rights.
 Indigenous groups remain concerned about the potential increase in water levels.
-Geographic extent : Includes the consideration of the geographic extent of the impacts in relation Potentially low to moderate Effects anticipated to extend into the LAA.
-The Project would result in the direct loss of wildlife habitat in the PDA and changes to wildlife Potentially moderate Impacts anticipated to extend into the RAA.
-As a flood mitigation project, the Project would unavoidably result in changes to fish and fish habitats within Potentially low to moderate Effects anticipated to extend into the LAA.
-The Project would result in the loss of culturally important sites in the PDA and change access to sites of
+Potentially low to moderate Project activities could disturb and disrupt Lake Winnipeg, which could have important consequences for how the Indigenous groups' members practice their rights, given the overarching importance that water represents for Indigenous groups.
+Geographic extent: Potentially low to Potentially moderate Potentially low to moderate Potentially low to moderate Includes the moderate Impacts anticipated to Effects anticipated to extend Effects anticipated to extend consideration of the geographic extent of Effects anticipated to extend into the LAA.
+The Project extend into the RAA.
+As a flood mitigation project, the into the LAA.
+The Project would result in the loss of into the LAA.
+As a flood mitigation project, water